open-vela/external_iperf3/docs/invoking.rst

                  pause n seconds between periodic throughput reports; default  is 1, use 0 to disable

-          -I, --pidfile file
-                 write  a file with the process ID, most useful when running as a daemon.

           -F, --file name
                  Use  a  file  as  the  source  (on  the  sender) or sink (on the receiver) of data, rather than just generating  random  data  or throwing  it  away.
 This feature is used for finding whether or not the storage subsystem is the bottleneck for file  transfers.
                  It  does not turn iperf3 into a file transfer tool.
 The length, attributes, and in some cases contents of the received file  may not match those of the original file.

           -A, --affinity n/n,m
                  Set  the  CPU affinity, if possible (Linux, FreeBSD, and Windows only).
 On both the client and server  you  can  set  the  local affinity  by using the n form of this argument (where n is a CPU number).
 In addition, on the client side you can  override  the server's  affinity for just that one test, using the n,m form of argument.
-Note  that  when  using this feature, a process will only be bound to a single CPU (as opposed to  a  set  containing potentially multiple CPUs).
+Note that when using this  feature,  a  process  will only  be  bound  to a single CPU (as opposed to a set containing potentialy multiple CPUs).

-          -B, --bind host[%dev]
+          -B, --bind host
                  bind to the specific interface associated with address host.
-If an optional interface is specified, it is treated as a  shortcut for  --bind-dev  dev.
-Note  that  a percent sign and interface device name are required for IPv6 link-local  address  literals.
-                 --bind-dev  dev  bind  to the specified network interface.
-This option uses SO_BINDTODEVICE, and may require  root  permissions.
-                 (Available on Linux and possibly other systems.)
+If the  host  has multiple interfaces, it will use the first inter- face by default.

           -V, --verbose
                  give more detailed output